omkarpawar1430/My-Data-Science-Notes/Data Science/Database/MySQL/MySQL Read Queries.md

 ---------
 #### `BETWEEN`

-Selects values within a given range.
+SELECTs values within a given range.
 The values can be numbers, text, or dates.
 The `BETWEEN` operator is inclusive: begin and end values are included.

 ```MySQL